LordMoMA/Hexagonal-Architecture/README.md

 # 👺 To-dos:

-- ✅ Finish the whole CRUD process of the messaging service
+- ✅ Finish CRUD process of the messaging service
 - ⌛️ REST API Design
 - ⌛️ Add User
 - ⌛️ Alter the whole project with Redis as cache, postgresql as database